mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 # Limitations

-This approach some caveats however.
+This approach does have some caveats however.
 We could construct a data model that only uses two colours like a line of vertices or a [star graph](https://en.wikipedia.org/wiki/Star_(graph_theory)), which this algorithm will work well on.
-Even with thousands of entities they will still optimally use two colours (and we will find a solution close to that with our greedy algorithm).
-The worst case is a complete graph, which is defined as a graph where all vertices are adjacent which means every vertex would need a different colour, which means the trivial solution (process one entity at a time) is the only solution.
+Even with thousands of entities they will still optimally use two colours (and we will find a solution using two colours, if not close to it, with our greedy algorithm).
+The worst case is a complete graph, which is defined as a graph where every vertexiss adjacent to all other vertices which means every vertex would need a different colour.Therefore, the trivial solution (process one entity at a time) is the only solution.

 Most data models will lie somewhere inbetween this, the number of colours (or groups to process) will decrease with increased similarity to a graph that only requires two colours (namely bipartite graphs).

 # Conclusion

 This solution lays out a general path for optimizing this set of problems (not just distributed processing).
-There are further optimizations that can be made, either by constraining the input graph or by providing insight to the greedy algorithm (e.g if we have a lot of vertices with only one edge, we should make sure these are coloured the same).
+There are further optimizations that can be made, either by constraining the input graph or by providing insight to the greedy algorithm (e.g. if we have a lot of vertices with only one edge, we should make sure these are coloured the same).

 If we can instruct the workers to only process a subset of the relationships then the initial problem changes entirely, which may be the topic of a future blog post.